limbernie/limbernie.github.io/_posts/2018-08-06-lampiao-1-walkthrough.md

 |_http-title: Lampi\xC3\xA3o
 ```

-`nmap` finds `22/tcp`, `80/tcp` and `1898/tcp` open.
-There's something interesting behind `80/tcp`.
+`nmap` finds `22/tcp`, `80/tcp` and `1898/tcp` open—and there's something interesting behind `80/tcp`.

 ![Son of a Bitch](/assets/images/posts/lampiao-1-walkthrough/8b3f5f0a.png)

-Turns out that "Fi duma égua" is a not-so-elegant word for swearing.
+"Fi duma égua" is a not-so-elegant word for referring to someone.
 I leave it for the curious reader to find out what it means. :laughing:

 ### Drupal